tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 But it does not.
 The regex will match `<EM>first</EM>`.
 Obviously not what we wanted.
 The reason is that the plus is _greedy_.
 That is, the plus causes the regex engine to repeat the preceding token as often as possible.
 Only if that causes the entire regex to fail, will the regex engine _backtrack_.
 That is, it will go back to the plus, make it give up the last iteration, and proceed with the remainder of the regex

+Like the plus, the star and the repetition using curly braces are greedy.

+---

+The quick fix to this problem is to make the plus lazy instead of greedy.
+Lazy quantifiers are sometimes also called “ungreedy” or “reluctant”.
+You can do that by putting a question mark after the plus in the regex.
+You can do the same with the star, the curly braces and the question mark itself.
+So our example becomes `<.+?>`.

+In this case, there is a better option than making the plus lazy.
+We can use a greedy plus and a negated character class: `<[^>]+>`.
+The reason why this is better is because of the backtracking.
+When using the lazy plus, the engine has to backtrack for each character in the HTML tag that it is trying to match.
+When using the negated character class, no backtracking occurs at all when the string contains valid HTML code.
+Backtracking slows down the regex engine.

 ## Optional Items `?`

 - The `?` symbol có 2 chức năng: optional matching & lazy matching